fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Beautiful.
 Our APK weighs in at approximately 1.5Mb.

 ### APK Analyser
-1.5Mb seems like a lot considering what our app does, so let's explore our project and search for any quick wins.
+1.5Mb seems like a lot considering what our app does, so let's explore the project and search for any quick wins.
 Android Studio has generated:

 - A `MainActivity`, which extends `AppCompatActivity`.
 - A layout file with a `ConstraintLayout` root view.